 Course Feedback for Instructors (CFI) is an online questionnaire that instructors can use to get feedback from their students about their teaching.
 The system allows instructors to select the questions they want to ask from a bank of questions and is completely confidential so that instructors can get feedback they need to improve their classes.

-Once you have gotten to the CFI start page here.
-You will follow these steps.
-Make sure throughout to save your work by clicking “apply” frequently.
+Once you have gotten to the CFI start page here. you will follow these steps.
+Make sure throughout to save your work by clicking “save” frequently.
+When you are finished, you must click “submit”.

 Click the “select” link next to the course you want feedback on.
 (You may get feedback for more than one course but you will need to create a separate survey for each one.)